marxin/texi2rst-generated/sphinx/gccint/host-common.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: host hooks, host functions

 .. _host-common:

-.. index:: host hooks

-.. index:: host functions

 Host Common
 ***********